 How to Choose a Mylar Overlay

-The overlay you choose for your traditional optical comparator will depend on a few aspects of your project needs:
+The optical comparator overlays you choose will depend on a few aspects of your project needs:

 1. Style of Chart